 pro: this is reported in a 2024 blog post, a 2025 blog post, and a 2025 draft

-pro: IEEE 802.11bt needs non-hybrid ML-KEM, at least as an option (statement) (statement) (statement)
+pro: IEEE 802.11bt and 3GPP and O-RAN need TLS to support solo ML-KEM, at least as an option (statement) (statement) (statement) (statement)

-con: even if ECC is eventually useless, this cannot justify avoiding ECC now; removing ECC from ECC+SIKE would have expanded the damage of the SIKE break by exposing ECC+SIKE users to immediate non-quantum attack (statement)
+con: even if ECC is eventually useless, this cannot justify avoiding ECC now; removing ECC from ECC+SIKE would have expanded the damage of the SIKE break by exposing ECC+SIKE users to immediate non-quantum attack (statement) (statement)

 con: there are many ways that ML-KEM can end up not being the eventual choice (statement)

-con: these "attacks" are changing signatures for the same message; that's not an attack against TLS; the TLS ecosystem already relies heavily on signature systems that allow these irrelevant "attacks" (statement)
+con: these "attacks" are changing signatures for the same message; that's not an attack against TLS; the TLS ecosystem already relies heavily on signature systems that allow these irrelevant "attacks" (statement) (statement) (statement) (statement)

 pro: there could be a problem if non-TLS protocol designers need "strong unforgeability" but copy this aspect of TLS